-Australian Unity Healthcare Prope erty Trust - Wholesale Units Type of fee or cost Amount How and when paid Ongoing annual fees and costs Management fees and costs The fees and costs for managing your investment Base management fee : 0.65% p.a. of the average GAV of the Trust under \$2 billion 0.50% p.a. of the average GAV of the Trust from \$2 billion to \$4 billion 0.40% p.a. of the average GAV of the Trust over \$4 billion Plus The base management fee is calculated and accrued daily but paid monthly in arrears from the assets of the Trust.
+Australian Unity Healthcare Prope Australian Unity Healthcare Property Trust - Wholesale Units Type of fee or cost Amount How and when paid Ongoing annual fees and costs 1 Management fees and costs The fees and costs for managing your investment Base management fee 2 : 0.65% p.a. of the average GAV of the Trust under \$2 billion 0.50% p.a. of the average GAV of the Trust from \$2 billion to \$4 billion 0.40% p.a. of the average GAV of the Trust over \$4 billion Plus The base management fee is calculated and accrued daily but paid monthly in arrears from the assets of the Trust.
 The amount of this fee can be negotiated with wholesale clients.
-Recoverable expenses Estimated to be 0.13% of the average GAV of the Wholesale Units of the of the Trust for the 12 months to 30 June 2023.
+2 Recoverable expenses 3 Estimated to be 0.17% of the average GAV of the Wholesale Units of the of the Trust for the 12 months to 30 June 2024.
 Plus Recoverable expenses are accrued as and when incurred by the Trust and therefore the amount recovered each month may vary.
 Recoverable expenses are paid monthly in arrears from the assets of the Trust.
-Indirect costs Estimated to be 0.00% of the average GAV of the Wholesale Units of the Trust for the 12 months to 30 June 2023.
+Indirect costs 3 Estimated to be 0.00% of the average GAV of the Wholesale Units of the Trust for the 12 months to 30 June 2024.
 Payable from the assets of the Trust or the assets of interposed vehicles in which the Trust invests, as and when incurred.
 Performance fees Amounts deducted from your investment in relation to the performance of the product An estimated performance fee of 0.00% p.a. of the average GAV of the Wholesale Units of the of the Trust based on a 5 year average.
 The Trust does not charge a performance fee.
 Interposed vehicles in which the Trust invests may charge performance fees, which are payable from the assets of the relevant interposed entity where the relevant performance criteria are met.
-Transaction costs The costs incurred by the scheme when buying or selling assets Estimated to be 0.79% p.a. of the average GAV of the Wholesale Units of the Trust for the year to 30 June 2023.
+Transaction costs The costs incurred by the scheme when buying or selling assets Estimated to be 0.14% p.a. of the average GAV of the Wholesale Units of the Trust for the year to 30 June 2024.
 Transaction costs are payable from the assets of the Trust, or the assets of interposed vehicles in which the Trust invests, as and when incurred.

-Member activity related fees and costs (fees for services or when your money moves in or out of the scheme)

-Establishment fee Nil Not applicable

-The fee to open your investment

-Contribution fee Nil Not applicable

-The fee on each amount contributed to your investment

-Buy-sell spread Buy spread: 1.00% These are the amounts recovered by the Trust when you transact.
-Buy-sell spreads

-An amount deducted from your investment representing costs incurred in transactions by the scheme Sell spread: 0.50% are included in the application and withdrawal prices and effectively increase the amount you pay when you buy units and reduce the amount you receive when you sell units.
+Member activity related fees and costs (fees for services or when your money moves in or out of the scheme) 4 Establishment fee The fee to open your investment Nil Not applicable , , Contribution fee The fee on each amount contributed to your investment Nil Not applicable An amount deducted from your investment representing costs incurred in transactions by the scheme Buy spread: 0.50% Sell spread: 0.50% These are the amounts recovered by the Trust when you transact.
+Buy-sell spreads are included in the application and withdrawal prices and effectively increase the amount you pay when you buy units and reduce the amount you receive when you sell units.
 Buy sell spreads are not applied to the reinvestment of distributions.

-Withdrawal fee The fee on each amount you take out of your investment Nil Not applicable

-Exit fee Nil Not applicable

-The fee to close your investment

-Switching fee Nil Not applicable

-The fee for changing investment options
+Withdrawal fee The fee on each amount you take out of your investment Nil Not applicable Exit fee The fee to close your investment Nil Not applicable Switching fee The fee for changing investment options Nil Not applicable

-1. The individual components of the management fees and costs are discussed in more detail in under the heading 'Additional explanation of fees and costs'.
+^{1.} The individual components of the management fees and costs are discussed in more detail in under the heading 'Additional explanation of fees and costs'.